Winter storm challenges U.S. East Coast energy complex

 Although most refineries, particularly those in northern climates, are designed to operate throughout the winter, increasingly extreme weather conditions in recent years have tested their capabilities.
 In 2015, more than a third of the U.S. East Coast’s capacity was abruptly shut down due to glitches.

-Philadelphia Energy Solutions delayed a planned shutdown of a 50,000-bpd hydrotreater and a benzene unit at the Girard Point section of the Philadelphia refinery complex due to severe weather conditions, a source told Reuters on Wednesday.
+Philadelphia Energy Solutions delayed a planned shutdown of 50,000 bpd hydrotreater and a benzene unit at the Girard Point section of the Philadelphia refinery complex due to severe weather conditions, a source told Reuters Wednesday.

-Phillips 66 does not currently have a timeline for restarting the units at its Illinois plant, the source said.

 U.S. natural gas demand was expected to remain near record highs this week due to the frigid weather.
 Natural gas is the major fuel for residential and commercial heating in the U.S. Northeast and is also widely used by power plants.